programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 [GitHub](https://github.com/) is a web-based code storage, sharing, and version control platform built on the version control system Git.
 GitHub also offers free web-hosting through GitHub Pages, which allows you to create a GitHub-hosted webpage from your code.
 Using GitHub and GitHub Pages, you can conveniently store, host, and access your IIIF images and manifests in one place on the web.

 Using GitHub also allows you to easily switch between methods if your chosen method has been deprecated or the software is no longer supported.
-For example, the [Internet Archive](https://archive.org/); a popular tool for creating IIIF manifests, have a partnership with IIIF so images uploaded using their public upload feature are automatically IIIF compliant.
+For example, the [Internet Archive](https://archive.org/), a popular tool for creating IIIF manifests, has a partnership with IIIF so images uploaded using their public upload feature are automatically IIIF compliant.
 In September 2024, however, the Internet Archive suspended its services for several months [due to cyberattacks](https://web.archive.org/web/20260721160516/https://www.forbes.com/sites/larsdaniel/2024/10/20/internet-archive-breached-again-third-cyber-attack-in-october-2024/).
 During that time, it became necessary to find an alternate cost-free method of rendering and serving IIIF manifests from personal photos or images found on the web, and most of these [open-source](https://perma.cc/93ZJ-TBP6) solutions are already on GitHub.

 GitHub Pages also automatically serves files to the web with permissive [Cross-Origin Resource Sharing (CORS)](https://perma.cc/Z8UC-F75H) headers, which tell a browser that a web application at one domain is allowed to access resources from another.
 Without the CORS headers, IIIF images cannot be shared across domains and displayed in third-party IIIF viewers, since the server will not allow access to the files.